Cyber Security Basics

 It is no longer just an “IT issue.”
 It affects everyone.

-Common Cyber Threats (In Plain Language)
+Common Cyber Threats

 Simple Security Habits Everyone Can Follow

-Risky Behaviors to Avoid
+Risky Behaviours to Avoid

 The Benefits of Strong Cyber Security